salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

 --
 ```

 - ++grab: Conversion TO our mark, from something else.
+    - Invoked between Eyre/Ames and our Gall agent.
+We are converting outside data to something our Gall app understands.
     - **How it works:** we have a noun arm, (what we start from), it calls the action structure in the todo.hoon structure file in our library.
 So it calls: `(action:todo  [some-noun])` accordingly.
 Our noun is coerced to one of the type union options found in the action TU structure.
 - ++grow: Conversion FROM ourmark, to something else.
     - **How it works:** Notice that we have a term name %noun for our arm.
 We also use the door input as the expression for the arm.
 Because everything is a noun...we just return what was passed in (trivial).
 - because this mark is found at /mar/todo/action.hoon, any term recieved that is `%todo-action` will be matched against this mark file for processing.
+- The particular example above is used if two Gall agents are talking to each other.
+If we have a FE, we need something a bit different.

 #### Dealing with JSON Data:

 - In Hoon, JSON is converted to an internal data-type - mainly nested cells with type information.
+    - There is *$json intermediate form*, and *native form*
     - this is because hoon is strongly typed, while Java Script ON conveys no type information at all.
     - this effectively decouples what json means versus how it is written.
 Meaning the same, representation varies.